Sustainable Urban Environments (SUEN)

 SUEN 7240.
 Urban Ecologies and Technologies 2.
 4 Hours.

 Offers a community outreach course as the second in a two-part sequence and builds upon SUEN 7230.
 The core theme is development of innovative, market-based ecotechnology prototypes for the urban landscape that contribute to the environmental and cultural life of the city.
 With instructor guidance, offers students an opportunity to identify a potential ecotechnology project to design through engagement with community members, public, or institutional clients.
 The course outcome includes site documentation; a schematic design proposal produced by students working in groups; and, if appropriate in terms of time, budget, and scale, implementation.
-Prereq.
-SUEN 7230.

 SUEN 7320.
 Pro-Seminar: Issues in Designed Urban Environments.
 4 Hours.

 Offers an advanced graduate seminar examining the forces shaping designed urban environments in contemporary global culture.
 A diverse range of material from published design criticism to open source social media engagement provides basis for discussion and written and oral presentations.
 Course themes determined by the instructor parallel the studio sequence SUEN 7130 and SUEN 7140, although discussion topics are broadly presented to engage graduate students from any background.
+May be repeated up to three times.

 SUEN 7978.
 Independent Study.
 1-6 Hours.

 Offers independent work under the direction of members of the department and/or interdisciplinary faculty.
 Course content is defined and approved by instructor.
+May be repeated up to 11 times for up to 12 total credits.